roocell/musicalnotedetector-pi/README.md

 aplay --device=plughw:0,0 test.wav    # to test raspi jack
 aplay --device=plughw:1,0 test.wav    # to test mic hat jack

+# or you can just plug in some headphones into the hack and listen to mic
+# directly
+arecord -f cd -Dhw:1 | aplay -Dhw:1

 # Setup (start with buster)
 sudo apt-get remove libportaudio2 sudo apt-get install libasound2-dev